The Most Expensive Words in Trading: "I Can’t Sell Now’”

 Ever held on to a losing trade because it’s now down too much to sell?

-That’s the sunk cost fallacy — one of the most expensive mistakes in the market.
+That’s called sunk cost fallacy and it’s one of the most expensive mistakes you can make.

 Sunk Cost Fallacy

-The sunk cost fallacy is the phenomenon whereby a person is reluctant to abandon a strategy or course of action because they have invested heavily in it, even when it is clear that abandonment would be more beneficial.
+The sunk cost fallacy is the phenomenon whereby a person is reluctant to abandon a position because they have invested heavily in it, even when it is clear that abandonment would be more beneficial.

 In the market, it sounds like: